macstadium/orka-integrations/GitLab/custom-executor.md

    **Note**: The VM IP and the SSH and VNC ports are displayed once the VM is deployed in Orka.
 3. Verify that SSH login with a private key is enabled.
 SSH login is used by the Custom executor to communicate with the Orka VM.
    **Note**: The private ssh key must not have password as the GitLab Runner will not be able to load it.
-4. On your local machine, run `orka image save`.
+4. On your local machine, run `orka3 vm <VM_NAME> commit`.
 The command saves the base image in Orka.

 ## Set up an Orka VM config for the ephemeral agents